 - Fast & Easy, results in minutes

-- High resolution mapping of:
+- High resolution acoustic imaging of:

 · Particle velocity, Sound intensity & Sound pressure

-· Absorption coefficient (available with In-Situ Absorption add-on)
+· Absorption coefficient (with Absorption module)

 - Applicable in (real) operating environments